lazaret/anuket/docs/anuket_tutorial.rst

 * `Twitter Bootstrap`_ template
 * Form management
 * Flash messages
-* Database based Users & groups
+* Database based users & groups
 * Database migrations
 * Admin tools backend

 The main objective of Anuket, is to be used for relational database driven applications.
 For example, application with web forms, or wikis.

-During this tutorial, we will create a very simple 'Hello world' application.
+During this tutorial, we will create a very simple *Hello world* application.
-You can browse the code of this example application in our Git repository : https://github.com/lazaret/anuket-example
+You can browse the code of this example application in our Git repository: https://github.com/lazaret/anuket-example